Understanding Construction Loan Requirements

 1. Credit Score and Income Minimums

-Generally, lenders want the borrower to cover between 20% to 25% of the construction project's costs with their down payment.
+Generally, lenders want the borrower to cover between 20% and 25% of the construction project's costs with their down payment.

 Lenders like to see that the borrower has carefully planned out their construction project before borrowing funds.
 Many financial institutions offering construction loans will want to see plans and specifications of the house.